MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/ip-relay-canada-email-signup.md

 [!INCLUDE [sfbo-retirement](../Skype/Hub/includes/sfbo-retirement.md)]

-To get an IP Relay account set up for Canada, please complete the information below and send it in email to ptn@microsoft.com.
+To get an IP Relay account set up for Canada, complete the information below and send it in email to ptn@microsoft.com.

 - First & Last Name: